apollographql/apollo/docs/source/tutorial/data-source.md

 <h2 id="database">Connect a database</h2>

 Our REST API is read-only, so we need to connect our graph API to a database for saving and fetching user data.
 This tutorial uses SQLite for our SQL database, and Sequelize for our ORM.
-Since this section contains some SQL-specific code that isn't necessary to understanding Apollo data sources, we've already built a `UserAPI` data source for you in `src/datasources/user.js`.
+Our `package.json` already entailed these packages, thus they were installed in the first part of this tutorial with `npm install`.
+Also, since this section contains some SQL-specific code that isn't necessary to understanding Apollo data sources, we've already built a `UserAPI` data source for you in `src/datasources/user.js`.
 Please navigate to that file so we can explain the overall concepts.

 <h3 id="custom-data-source">Build a custom data source</h3>